Blog – Posted on Tuesday, Feb 04

 There’s just something delightful about a book that isn’t afraid to ask, What if Cinderella were a cyborg?

-With this first installment in her series of quirky, sci-fi takes on classic fairy tales, Marissa Meyer invites readers into the world of Cinder: a cyborg living in the future city of New Beijing and repairing broken machines to support herself.
+With this first installment in her young adult book series of quirky, sci-fi takes on classic fairy tales, Marissa Meyer invites readers into the world of Cinder: a cyborg living in the future city of New Beijing and repairing broken machines to support herself.
 She lives (of course) with her stepmother and stepsisters — until one day when her world is upended by one sister falling ill to a plague.
 In a quick sequence of events, Cinder finds herself being studied by the royal doctors, and swept up in a world of imperial politics and a looming war with the Lunar colonies.
 Add in a charming robot sidekick and the requisite swoony prince, and you’ve got a futuristic fairytale sure to entertain all the way to the moon and back.

 22. City of Bones by Cassandra Clare

-For anyone who doesn’t know, City of Bones is part of the Shadowhunters universe, a multi-series fantasy saga that encompasses (to date) fifteen novels across four series, three volumes of related short stories, four graphic novels, as well as the requisite movie and TV show adaptations — with plenty more still to come.
+For anyone who doesn’t know, City of Bones is part of the Shadowhunters universe, a multi-series fantasy saga that encompasses (to date) fifteen novels across four young adult book series, three volumes of related short stories, four graphic novels, as well as the requisite movie and TV show adaptations — with plenty more still to come.

 This first book follows Clary: a seemingly ordinary girl in New York City whose life is turned upside-down when she stumbles upon the world of the Shadowhunters, humans with angel blood who are tasked with keeping the world safe from demons and other magical beings.
 It’s an exciting introduction to an enormous urban fantasy world, full of action, adventure, and romance, and has become an important part of many teenagers’ reading histories since its release in 2007.

-Darius the Great is Not Okay is one of those books.
-Darius is instantly relatable to teen audiences: somewhat awkward, dealing with depression, not really sure where he “fits” in the world.
+Darius the Great is Not Okay is one of those teenage books, and Darius himself is instantly relatable to teen audiences: somewhat awkward, dealing with depression, not really sure where he “fits” in the world.
 One of the few things he definitely understands is Star Trek: The Next Generation, which he watches with his dad every night.
 But then Darius’s grandfather falls ill, and his family must take an unexpected trip to Iran — Darius’s first time in the land where his mother was raised.
 It’s a chance to explore a whole new facet of his family and his identity.

 Unfortunately, Darius is not entirely sure how to navigate the waters of his new experience, and isn’t convinced anyone here will accept him.
 That is, until he meets a neighbor boy named Sohrab, and the two form a friendship that runs deeper than any cultural differences they were raised with.
-It’s a groundbreaking novel about mental illness, racial identity, and above all, the importance of connecting with others.
+It’s a groundbreaking YA novel about mental illness, racial identity, and above all, the importance of connecting with others.

 24. Dear Martin by Nic Stone